JeSappelleRoot/KPathwayFinder/README.md

 It's recommanded, if you have a large file of enzymes codes, to split your source file in several small files.

-To detect the maximum number of pathways, KPathwayFinder have to parse all enzymes codes first, that explain what :

->- **KPathwayFinder will write final file only at the end of the search**
->- **If an error occurs during the search, the script will not write the final file**

 # Requirements

 KPathwayFinder use several python libraries :